OpenIPC/docs/src/content/docs/use-cases/fpv/apfpv/Greg's_APFPV.md

 ### Step 3: Install Firmware with One Command

-Once you're connected via SSH and your drone has internet access:
+Once you're connected via SSH and your VTX has internet access:

 1. Copy and paste this exact command:
 ```bash